What is a Personal Loan?

 - Other documentation: Lenders may require additional documentation, such as proof of insurance, a budget plan, or a loan application form.

-Alternatives to a Personal Loan
+Alternative Options to a Personal Loan

 - Credit cards: This may be a better option if you only need to borrow a small amount of money.